 Benefits/Compensation: In addition to developing leadership, public speaking, time management, and networking skills, Orientation Leaders receive a stipend (paid in bi-weekly installments), a double-single room in a residence hall, and meals for the duration of the program.

 The 2017 Orientation Leader job application was available on eRezLife .
 The applications deadline was January 10th and applications are no longer being accepted.

 Eligible applicants participate in a three-tiered selection process:

-1. Applications will be reviewed and students moving forward will be invited to participate in a Group Interview (January 26 - February 13).
+1. Applications were reviewed and students moving forward were invited to participate in a Group Interview (January 28 - February 5).